 Martin thought the approach might be too limiting.
 Woltz agreed, and the agency dropped the modifier and made it simply “Virginia is for Lovers.”
 The idea was that whatever people love most in a vacation, whatever they are most passionate about, Virginia was the ideal destination.

 Virginia is for Lovers was considered bold and provocative, but it was also just plain smart from a marketing perspective.
 It planted a seed – a new image of a more exciting Virginia.

-Another thing we don’t understand.
-We know that you have to bid out your advertising, but we wonder why Dave Martin’s Brandsync and/or his former agency The Martin Agency are not working on the campaign.
+Another thing.
+Of course you have to bid out your advertising, but it is a wonder why Dave Martin’s Brandsync and/or his former agency The Martin Agency are not working on the campaign.
 It would be as if you hired out Mickey Mouse’s 50th anniversary to Warner Brothers.

 Most people don’t remember that the state ditched the campaign in the 1980s, and then brought it back.
-I wish I could recall what the interim slogan was, but Virginia Is For Lovers was totally de-emphasized, only to be brought back with a new version of the song by Robbin Thompson.
+At that time, Virginia Is For Lovers was totally de-emphasized, only to be brought back with a new version of the song by Robbin Thompson.

 Today, the slogan functions much like Maxwell House’s “Good to the Last Drop” where it is a master slogan with a secondary slogan attached to it.
 The new second slogan is “Live Passionately” and we don’t think of Virginia as a passionate brand; that’s like Venice or Paris.